The Best Dessert Recipes To Enjoy For National Chocolate Chip Day that Aren’t Chocolate Chip Cookies

 Heat oven to 350 degrees Fahrenheit.
 Spray a 9×13 baking sheet with cooking spray.
 Place all the cookie dough on the sheet, cover it with plastic, and roll it out so that it completely fills the pan.
 Remove the plastic and then bake the cookies until they’re lightly browned.
 Set aside and let cool.

-Remove the cookie dough sheet from the pan and trim the edges, if desired.
+Remove the baked cookie sheet from the pan and trim the edges, if desired.
 Cover the sheet with ice cream in large dollops and then cover with a plastic sheet.
-Roll the ice cream across the cookie dough sheet until it’s an even layer.
+Roll the ice cream across the cookie until it’s spread in an even layer.
 Freeze for an hour or until the ice cream becomes firm.

 Remove the plastic wrap.
-Now drizzle the chocolate sauce over the ice cream.
-Replace the plastic wrap and then freeze it for another hour.
-After the hour, remove the cookie bar from the sheet and cut the bar in half crosswise until two 9×6.5-inch rectangles are created.
+Now drizzle the hot fudge over the ice cream.
+Freeze it for another hour.
+Remove the cookie bar and cut it in half crosswise.
 Place the cookie bar rectangles together to form a cookie bar and press hard to seal.

 Chocolate Chip Zucchini Banana Bread